blahcat/blahcat.github.io/_posts/2017-06-25-qemu-images-to-play-with.md

 Unless stated otherwise, `root` password is `root`, and an low privilege account called `user` is created.

+> **Update**: the current ARMv6 image is based on a Raspberry Pi
+> image.
+Therefore, the username is `pi` , password `raspberry` and is sudoer
+> NOPASSWD.
+I will update the image soon to fix this.

 {%include image.html alt="vbox-qemu" src="/img/vbox.png"%}